 When and Where the Daily Scrum is held?

 Barring extreme external factors, nobody really has much of an excuse not to be there.
-The venue should be secluded to avoid unnecessary interruptions, free of seating (with the notable exception of accommodating members with physical difficulties) in order to keep everyone on their feet, and comprehensively equipped with relevant project management tools, such as a Kanban Board, providing visual results and targets in a chronological order.
+The venue should be secluded to avoid unnecessary interruptions, free of seating (with the notable exception of accommodating members with physical difficulties) to keep everyone on their feet, and comprehensively equipped with relevant project management tools, such as a Kanban Board, providing visual results and targets in chronological order.

 Who Uses a Daily Scrum?

 It applies to any company running a new short-term project and also, arguably, compliments the ongoing operation of many different operations and businesses both new and established.
 Think again about the smart soccer manager analogy and the value of those three key questions above.
-Not just his defense, midfield and attack can contribute to the flow of information but also his coaching staff and himself.
+Not just his defense, midfield, and attack can contribute to the flow of information but also his coaching staff and himself.

 The Product Owner and Scrum Master Duties in the Daily Scrum

-Regulating meetings, solving problems highlighted or delegating responsibilities to internal or external departments is all part of the job.
+Regulating meetings, solving problems highlighted, or delegating responsibilities to internal or external departments is all part of the job.
 He or she doesn’t have to be within the management hierarchy but someone who has the natural traits or trained abilities for this critical position.

 Although these people are observers rather than participants, it is often critical where, for example, an advertising department is fully up to date as to where in a production cycle a new product is.
 There are usually direct timescale effects on them.

 What are the Benefits of the Daily Scrum?